 Top 10 items to buy at Yard Sales

 Everyone’s needs are different obviously when It comes to what to look for at garage sales.
-But here’s a top 10 for Yard Sales of what I have in the past waited for when buying.
+But here’s a top 10 for Yard Sales of what I have in the past hunted for during the summer months.

 2. BOARD GAMES.

-Another Item You always can easily find at garage sales is board games, You can easily find board games for $1 or $2 maybe tops $5 depending on condition and obviously the seller .
+Another Item You always can easily find at garage sales is board games, You can easily find board games for $1 or $2 maybe tops $5 depending on condition and obviously the seller.
 Perfect for a Rainy Afternoon activity with your kids.
-Or if your like me – For the Camper or Cabin – this way you’re not packing up your house so much by trying to make sure the kids are entertained.
-Also you can easily find Kids Puzzles – and sometimes adult 1000 pcs puzzles.
-But I have found many kids ones over the years.
+Or if you are like me – For the Camper or Cabin – this way you’re not packing up your house so much by trying to make sure the kids are entertained.
+Also, you can easily find Kids Puzzles – and sometimes adult 1000 pcs puzzles.

-Just Remember when buying Dvd’s at Garage Sales – Wal-Mart generally sells old releases for $5.00 so Never pay more that $2.00 for a Normal DVD, unless it’s a new release or whole series of some sort.
+Just Remember when buying Dvd’s at Garage Sales – Wal-Mart generally sells old releases for $5.00 so Never pay more than $2.00 for a Normal DVD, unless it’s a new release or whole series of some sort.
 But again this is an easy pick up for cheap.
-So perhaps your into Desperate Housewives, and you want all the seasons – Keep your eyes peeled.
+So perhaps you are into Grey’s anatomy or Game of Thrones, and you want all the seasons – Keep your eyes peeled.
 Or like when my kids were small – I would pick up Cartoon DVD’s including Disney for dirt cheap back in the day, and then I didn’t cry when the kids broke them ( VHS back then ) or in today’s lifestyle – Scratched.
+I know everything is now downloaded.
+But DVDs are still handy for camping or places that you frequent where Wifi is not an option.

-What ever system you have at home be it a Nintendo Wii or Playstation or XBox – you’ll find many garage sales containing games.
-I have seen mostly DS type hand-held games for sale at garage sales, and again many of these are only $5 a game maybe you’ll see up to $10 for a Playstation game.
-But it’s a great bargain when you need to keep your kids entertained or an opportunity to teach your child about money.
+What whatever you have at home be it a Nintendo Wii or PlayStation or Xbox – you’ll find many garage sales containing games.
+I have found some games for as low as $5.00 .
+5.00.you have a system and someone who enjoys to play now and again, its always good to check out a great bargain when you need to keep your kids entertained or use as an opportunity to teach your child about money.

 6. House Hold Appliances

-Wanting a bread machine?
+Wanting an air fryer or Actifryer?
 Save your money and hit a garage sale.
 I have seen them go for $5 to $20 depending on seller and condition.
 Lots of time’s you’ll find blenders or coffee machines for dirt cheap.
 The condition may not be there, so be choosy.
-But if your kids are in college or starting to think about moving out, You may be able to save them some money by buying some second-hand stuff to help them out. ( I’ll be doing this in a few years)
+But if your kids are in college or starting to think about moving out, You may be able to save them some money by buying some second-hand stuff to help them out.

 7. Sports Equipment